vedp1190/vedp1190/README.md

 ### Hey, I am Ved 👋

 👋 I'm a Systems Design Engineering Student at University of Waterloo.
-I'm currently looking for Software Development Intern opportunities for Winter 2025!
+I'm currently looking for Software Development Intern opportunities for Summer/Fall 2025!

 👨🏽‍💻 This Winter I will be interning at Wealthsimple.
 Previously I have also interned at Manulife Financial as a SWE Intern, Escape as a SWE intern and Viral Nation as ML intern.